Parts in Peace

 Bring your own brown-bag lunch and join this ongoing group as we deepen in community and search for meaning in the stories we read.
 Copies of stories will be available from the UCM office.

-Our February community lunch will follow the service.
+Our March RE Community lunch will follow the service on March 11th.
 The lunch is offered as a gift to the community, for which there is no cost.
-Your additions of nut-free desserts are always appreciated, and we will be collecting contributions to support youth and young adults traveling for spiritual and professional development.
+Your additions of nut-free desserts are always appreciated, as are your donations to support youth and young adults traveling for spiritual and professional development.
+We usually have leftovers - if you'd like to bring some of David and Jim’s amazing soup home with you, please bring a container with you to church.

 Join us for an afternoon of creative play and self-exploration using collage.
 We work quietly at our own pace (without instruction).
 Materials are provided, but feel free to bring your own.
 No experience necessary.
 Please confirm your presence by contacting Avis Anderson or Janet Clancy at email@example.com.
 Childcare is available upon request.